Appointment Icon

 Low Stimulation Environments

 Individuals who have sustained a brain injury experience an altered level of awareness, behavior and interaction with their environment as they progress through stages of recovery.
 A brain that has been injured is often unable to make sense of all the noises, lights, touches and smells that are occurring around the person.
 To help with recovery following brain injury, it is important to maintain an environment that minimizes these distractions and stimulations.
-To do this, the staff at Younker Rehabilitation may need to provide an environment that is dim, quiet and calm to prevent the patient's brain from becoming "overloaded."
+To do this, the staff at Younker Rehabilitation may need to provide an environment that is dim, quiet and calm to prevent the patient's brain from becoming overstimulated.
+If a patient does show signs of being overstimulated, we may recommend a limitation in visiting hours and number of visitors per visit.

 When someone with a brain injury becomes overloaded, they can withdraw and shut down, as demonstrated by avoiding things, turning away or covering up with a pillow or blanket.
 They can also become agitated as shown by crying, hitting, yelling or thrashing around.
 When either of these happen, it becomes hard for the patient to participate or even benefit from therapies that day and possibly the next day.